-Upon the closing of this offering, we will have outstanding shares of common stock, after giving effect to the automatic conversion of our outstanding convertible preferred stock into shares of our common stock, and assuming no exercise of outstanding options to purchase shares of our redeemable convertible preferred stock.
-Of these shares, the shares sold in this offering will be freely tradable and substantially all of the additional shares of common stock will be available for sale in the public market beginning 180 days after the date of this prospectus following the expiration of lock-up agreements between some of our stockholders and the underwriters.
+Upon the closing of this offering, we will have outstanding shares of common stock, after giving effect to the automatic conversion of our outstanding convertible preferred stock into 74,350,596 shares of our common stock, and assuming no exercise of outstanding options to purchase shares of our redeemable convertible preferred stock.
+Of these shares, the additional shares of common stock will be available for sale in the public market beginning 180 days after the date of this prospectus following the expiration of lock-up agreements between some of our stockholders and the underwriters.
 Morgan Stanley & Co.
 LLC, Jefferies LLC and Cowen and Company, LLC may release these stockholders from their lock-up agreements with the underwriters at any time and without notice, which would allow for earlier sales of shares in the public market.